-The Official Plan directs for a height vision that requires the tallest buildings to be concentrated at the Yonge Street and Bernard Avenue intersection and along the Yonge Street corridor.
-As reflected by the three character areas, height and density will decline gradually towards the edges of the Bernard KDA boundaries, as distance increases away from the intersection.
-The lowest and least dense buildings will be located in areas that abut the Neighbourhood.
+As reflected by the three character areas, height and density will decline gradually towards the edges of the Bernard KDA boundaries, as distance increases away from Yonge Street.
+The lowest and least dense buildings will be located in areas that abut the Neighbourhood designation.